hikeventures/hikeventures.github.io/_posts/best/2015-02-10-Best-sleeping-pads.markdown

 ---

 ## Are there lightweight sleeping pads?
 Sleeping pads should be lightweight if you are planning to go on a hiking trip.
-I found the [Therm-A-Rest XTherm][28] a good compromise between insulation and weight.
+I found the <a href="http://amzn.to/2ePxCMY" rel="nofollow">Therm-A-Rest NeoAir XTherm</a> a good compromise between insulation and weight.

 ---